bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Rust is an [expression-oriented language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
 Its code is mostly written using a series of expressions, collectively known as a statement.
 Binding a variable is a statement.
 Calling the variable is an expression.
 Expressions on their own have little value without a statement.

 Blocks of code are expressions too.
-However the expression is suppressed (assigning `()`) if you end the block with a semicolon, and assigning the full expression value if not ending with a semicolon.
+However the expression is suppressed (assigning `()`) if you end the block with a semicolon, and assigning the full expression its previous value if not ending with a semicolon.

 It's the standard in Rust to enforce when a statement ends though so most code lines end in a semicolon.

+## Stack/Heap

+They give an example explanation from stackoverflow.
+Here's [the direct link](http://stackoverflow.com/a/80113) to the answer.

+I think of this via a lesson I saw on a computer science MOOC, where the stack was represented by a stack of toy hoop rings on a post, and the heap represented by the are where calculation took place.
+That helped me visualise better.

+You can print the precise location of a stack using `{:p}`.

+You could say that the stack is very much affected by the use of variables.
+Well more that the stack can not be altered.
+Only by calling a mutable variable as a mutable variable `&mut` can you reuse a mutable variable under a newly created variable name.
+Attempting to do this with a default variable would throw an error.
+You must expressly call it as mutable in the variable binding and in its calling.